-The vast majority of climate scientists agree that our planet is warming and that human activities are the primary cause.
-In spite of this consensus, several studies have shown that the public does not understand that there is general agreement among experts, nor do they understand the basics of climate change science.
-This understanding gap is significant because research shows that people are more likely to support policy actions to reduce carbon emissions if they are aware of the overwhelming agreement among experts that humans are causing climate change.
+Nearly all climate scientists agree that our planet is warming and human activity is the primary cause.
+In spite of this consensus, several studies have shown that the public does not recognize this general agreement among experts, nor do they understand the basics of climate change science.
+This understanding gap is significant because research shows that people are more likely to support policy actions to reduce carbon emissions if they acknowledge the overwhelming agreement among experts that humans are causing climate change.

-At Lyndon, we understand that climate change presents humankind with a monumental challenge.
-We think it is crucial for today’s scientists to instill a sense of urgency for climate change action by educating the general public and key decision makers.
-This kind of engagement is beyond what is traditionally expected of scientists and takes a tremendous amount of passion and courage.
-We therefore provide our Atmospheric Sciences and Climate Change Science degree-seeking students with many opportunities to learn about and practice effective climate change communication skills.
-They do this through their coursework and participation in The Climate Consensus group.
+At Northern Vermont University, we understand that climate change presents a monumental challenge for humankind.
+We think it is crucial for today’s scientists to educate the general public and key decision makers, instilling a sense of urgency for climate change mitigation.
+This kind of engagement is beyond the traditional scope of scientists and requires communication training, as well as a tremendous amount of passion and courage.
+Therefore, we provide many

 The Climate Consensus group